 Jasmin specializes in elasmobranch ecology and evolution.
 Her past research interests include smalltooth sawfish movement ecology and hammerhead shark phylogeny.
-She is a member of the American Elasmobranch Society and served on their Student Action Committee for two years.
+She is a member of the American Elasmobranch Society and served on their Student Advisory Committee for two years.
 Jasmin completed internships with the Smithsonian Environmental Research Center, Fort Johnson Marine Lab and FWC Division of Marine Fisheries Management.
 She worked as an instructor for the Saturday at the Sea program through the Florida State University Office of STEM Teaching Activities.
 Jasmin has a passion for science education and making science more accessible for everyone.
 She is the project coordinator for the MarSci-LACE project, which is focused on researching and promoting best practices to recruit, support and retain minority students in marine science.
 She is excited to help open doors for more underrepresented minority students to join the exciting field of marine science.

 Amani Webber-Schultz Chief Financial Officer